Mixed Hodge modules and real groups: Complex mixed Hodge modules via Saito's theory

 \begin{prop} Let $\ms{T} = (\ms{M}, \ms{M}', \mf{s})$ be a complex mixed Hodge module on $U$, pure of weight $w$, and let $S \colon \ms{T} \to \ms{T}^h(-w)$ be a polarization.
 Then the isomorphism \eqref{eq:nearby cycles de rham} provides an isomorphism $\psi_f^{un}(\saito{\ms{T}}) \cong \saito{(\psi_f^{un}\ms{T})}$ such that $(\psi_f^{un}S)_\mb{R} = \psi_f^{un}(S_\mb{R})$ in the notation of \S\ref{subsec:mhm polarization}. \end{prop}

 \begin{rmk} Given the importance of sign in the theory of polarizations, some readers may, like the authors, feel anxious about the many opportunities for sign errors in the following proof of Proposition \ref{prop:nearby cycles pairings}.
-While we have done our best to ensure that all signs are correct at each step, we encourage the concerned reader to reassure themselves by checking the statement for $X = \mb{C}^d$, $f$ a coordinate function, and $\ms{M} = \mc{O}_U$ with its usual Hodge structure and polarization.
-Since any sign error in the statement will be uniform across all examples, this is enough to rigorously ensure that none is present in general. \end{rmk}
+As reassurance, one may check the statement for $X = \mb{C}^d$, $f$ a coordinate function, and $\ms{M} = \mc{O}_U$ with its usual Hodge structure and polarization.
+Since any sign error in the statement will be uniform across all examples, this is enough to rigorously ensure that none is present. \end{rmk}

 \begin{proof} In light of the definitions, proving that $\psi_f^{un}(\saito{\ms{T}}) \cong \saito{(\psi_f^{un}\ms{T})}$ as Hodge modules amounts to checking that the Hodge filtrations on $\mb{D}\psi_f^{un}\ms{M}'$ and $\psi_f^{un}\mb{D}\ms{M}'$ agree under the isomorphism given implicitly by \eqref{eq:nearby cycles de rham} and $\psi_f^{un}\mf{s}$.
 This can be checked directly, or one can observe that since $(\psi_f^{un}S)_{\mb{R}}$ is compatible with the former Hodge filtration and $\psi_f^{un}(S_\mb{R})$ is compatible with the latter, it will follow once we have checked that these pairings agree.